-C76 The authority holds valuable assets in the form of property, vehicles, equipment, furniture and other items.
-It is important that assets are safeguarded and used efficiently in service delivery, and that there are arrangements for the security of both assets and information required for service operations.

-C77 The CFO will ensure an up-to-date Asset Register is maintained to enable sound fixed asset accounting and asset management.

-C78 The monitoring officer will ensure a corporate property database is maintained containing the details of all council properties to support land and property management.

-C79 The monitoring officer will ensure a terrier is maintained to identify all the land and property holdings of the Council recording the location, extent, plan, purchase details, nature of the interests, tenancies granted, charges held, rents payable and purpose for which held.
+- C72 The Authority holds valuable assets in the form of property, vehicles, equipment, furniture and other items.
+It is important that assets are safeguarded and used efficiently in service delivery, and that there are arrangements for the security of both assets and information required for service operations. - C73 The CFO will ensure an up-to-date Asset Register is maintained to enable sound fixed asset accounting and asset management. - C74 The Monitoring Officer will ensure a corporate property database is maintained containing the details of all council properties to support land and property management. - C75 The Corporate Director of Environment and Enterprise will ensure a terrier is maintained to identify all the land and property holdings of the Council recording the location, extent, plan, purchase details, nature of the interests, tenancies granted, charges held, rents payable and purpose for which held.